bricev/JobQueue/README.md

 ### Configuration

-A web server should be configured to serve `public/index.php` as a router script
+A web server should be configured to serve `public/index.php` as a router script.
+This feature requires the proper configuration, see `Configuration` section above.

 ### API